anmarjarjees/anmarjarjees/README.md

 ### GitHub Quick Tips
 ##### (Dear students, please refer to my two comprehensive PDF files about using Git, GitHub, and GitPod for more details and explanations)
-### New Repo
+### New Repository (repo)
 You can start a new empty repository on GitHub first by adding the essentials: a 'README.md' and a '.gitignore' file.
 Then, you can clone it to your local machine.
 By convention, repository names should use all lowercase letters and separate words using dashes (-).
 GitHub will use the 'main' branch by default.
-- To clone a repo (I used my repo as an example):
+- To clone a repository (I used my repository as an example):
 > git clone https://github.com/anmarjarjees/git-review.git

-- To connect your local folder with your remote repo, my example:
+- To connect your local folder with your remote repository (my example):
 > git remote add origin https://github.com/anmarjarjees/git-basic.git
 - To download all the files that only exist in the remote repo:
 > git pull origin main
 - To list (view) the remote repo(s) (GitHub, Heroku, etc.) of your current local project, you can type:
 >	git remote -v

-NOTE: We need to pull the changes/differences in the main online repo before pushing the local ones to avoid any conflict
+NOTE: We need to pull the changes/differences in the main online repository before pushing the local ones to avoid any conflicts.
 - Add all your new/updated files to staging:
 > git add .